csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 For instance, do not call a function taking 2 parameters with 3 arguments.

 All 4 examples combined should cover everything stated in the specification.

+Also, try to do some computational / memory heavy operations in your mC programs so we can later benchmark the generated code.

 The example inputs of all teams will be made available so everyone has a decent number of integration tests.